BlockLatticeOrg/website/README.md

 The Website Blockllattice is one of the parts of the [BlockLattice.org](https://blocklattice.org/) ecosystem.
 It's a Webpage that uses API of Block Accounts information.

 If you want to contribute to this project, follow the steps bellow to install and code.
-But we recommend accessing our group on the telegran to chat better.
+But we recommend accessing our group on the Telegram to chat better.
 You can also access the layout by giving pages in the zeplin tool.

 Telegram group: https://t.me/joinchat/RWgbJxrrvxwsjfluRPhVoA